The Importance Of A Balanced Diet For Maintaining Healthy Teeth And Gums

 - Calcium deficiency can lead to weakened enamel, increased risk of cavities, and increased risk of gum disease.

-- To ensure strong teeth and healthy gums, it is important to maintain a balanced diet that includes adequate calcium intake.
+- To ensure strong teeth and healthy gums, it is important to maintain a balanced diet for healthy teeth and gums includes adequate calcium intake.

 Sources Of Calcium